commands

 -LocaleId

-Sets the locale identifier that determines conventions and language for a particular region.
+Specifies the locale identifier (LCID) that determines regional formatting conventions for the parameter value.

 Alias